Aurora marble Rosa Portogallo (Portguese Pink Marble)

 TECHNICAL DETAILS

-Origin | Portugal |
+Origin: Portugal | Portugal |

-Mohs hardness grade | 3,5 - 4 |
+Mohs hardness | 3,5 - 4 |

-Appearance | Yellowish pink to strong pink, partly with grey veins, partly with grey quartz inclusions |
+Appearance | yellowish-pink to strongly pink, partly with grey veins, partly with grey quartz inclusions |

-Structure | Rather coarse-crystalline |
+Structure | rather coarse-crystalline |

 Density | 2.75 kg/dm³ |